Discover your next holiday destination

-Festivals of Kerala State with Pictures and Dates
+Festivals of Kerala State with Dates and Images

 The festivals celebrated in Kerala are not limited to just Hindu traditions.
 Christmas and Easter are celebrated with great enthusiasm by the Christian community, with beautifully decorated churches, midnight masses, and festive meals.
 Similarly, Eid is celebrated by the Muslim community with prayers, feasts, and charity, reflecting the inclusive nature of Kerala’s society.
 What makes the festivals in Kerala so special is their ability to unite people, regardless of their religious or cultural background.
 Each festival is an opportunity to celebrate life, express gratitude, and enjoy the simple pleasures with loved ones.